Department / Division

 Conservation Policy and Practice, Parks and Human Migration, Co-management, Community-based Conservation, Conservation and Development, Central America, Costa Rica, Mexico, Political Ecology, Environmental Anthropology, Marine Protected Areas, Fishing Peoples and Cultures, Maritime Anthropology, Sustainable Development, Livelihoods, Sustainable Tourism.

+David M. Hoffman joined the department in 2008 and is currently an Associate Professor of Cultural Anthropology with a specialty in Environmental Anthropology.
 Dr. Hoffman’s research in Environmental Anthropology generally focuses on sustainable development, resource management, biodiversity conservation, and the interaction of parks and protected areas with the development and livelihood needs of adjacent human communities.
 From 2001-2006 he researched the implementation of co-management of a marine protected area in Quintana Roo, Mexico, which was partially funded by a Fulbright grant.
 From 2009-2017 he researched the movement of Costa Rican migrants to the edges of Costa Rican national parks partially funded by a three-year NSF grant.
-Dr. Hoffman is currently the PI on a NOAA Saltonstall-Kennedy grant investigating communications between fisheries agencies and the Vietnamese fishing communities in Alabama, Mississippi and Louisiana.
+From 2015-2019 Dr. Hoffman was the PI on a NOAA Saltonstall-Kennedy grant investigating communications between fisheries agencies and the Vietnamese fishing communities in Alabama, Mississippi and Louisiana.

 Recent Publications

-In Press “A Fractured Mirror: Migration to National Park Buffer Zones as a Reflection of the Ecolaboratory” in Lessons from the Ecolaboratory: Negotiating Environment and Development in Costa Rica.
+2020 Hoffman, David M. “A Fractured Mirror: Migration to National Park Buffer Zones as a Reflection of the Ecolaboratory” in Lessons from the Ecolaboratory: Negotiating Environment and Development in Costa Rica.
 Fletcher, Robert, Dowd-Uribe, Brian and Aistara, Guntra A. Eds.: University of Arizona Press.

-2017 “Parks, Proxies and People: Ideology, Epistemology and the Measurement of Human Population Growth on Protected Area Edges”
+2017 “Parks, Proxies and People: Ideology, Epistemology and the Measurement of Human Population Growth on Protected Area Edges” Environment and Society: Advances in Research 8 (2017): 161-179.

 2014 “Cooperatives, Conch and Conflict: Conservation and Resistance in the Banco Chinchorro Biosphere Reserve, Quintana Roo, Mexico.
 Conservation and Society 12(2): 120-132.

-2011 “Do Global Statistics Represent Local Reality and Should They Guide Conservation Policy?: Examples from Costa Rica.”
-Conservation and Society 9(1): 16-24.
+2011 “Do Global Statistics Represent Local Reality and Should They Guide Conservation Policy?: Examples from Costa Rica Conservation and Society 9(1): 16-24.

 2009 “Institutional Legitimacy and Co-management of a Marine Protected Area: Implementation Lessons from the Case of Xcalak Reefs National Park, Mexico.”
 Human Organization 68(1): 39-54.

-2011 “Introduction: Human Migration to Protected Area Edges in Africa and Latin America: Questioning large-scale statistical analysis.”
+2011 Hoffman, David M.; Fay, Derick; and Joppa, Lucas “Introduction: Human Migration to Protected Area Edges in Africa and Latin America: Questioning large-scale statistical analysis.”
 Conservation and Society 9(1): 1-7.